The Team

 Vice President of Production

 Aideen is responsible for developing and vetting production for features and series in development and pre-production and overseeing production on current projects.
 Before joining Little Monster Films, she was VP of Production for Fork Films where she shepherded all content from development through distribution.
-Aideen recently produced The American Dream and Other Fairy Tales (dir.
+Aideen recently produced THE AMERICAN DREAM AND OTHER FAIRY TALES (dir.
 Abigail Disney & Kathleen Hughes).
-She co-produced Women in Blue with Beth Levison and produced and co-directed The 8th, the story of how Ireland overturned one of the world’s most restrictive abortion laws.
-Previous credits include award winning documentaries and series including The Armor of Light (dir.
-Abigail Disney & Kathleen Hughes), the landmark PBS Women War and Peace Series II, The Trials of Spring (dir.
-Gini Reticker), and The Awful Truth series for Channel 4 (dir.
+She co-produced WOMEN IN BLUE with Beth Levison and produced and co-directed THE 8TH, the story of how Ireland overturned one of the world’s most restrictive abortion laws.
+Previous credits include award winning documentaries and series including THE ARMOR OF LIGHT (dir.
+Abigail Disney & Kathleen Hughes), the landmark PBS WOMEN WAR AND PEACE SERIES II, THE TRIALS OF SPRING (dir.
+Gini Reticker), and THE AWFUL TRUTH for Channel 4 (dir.
 Michael Moore), among others.

 Christina Hunt